drrdrem/2026_ICLR/_posts/2026-04-27-chunked-tabpfn.md

     margin-top: 0.5rem;
     text-align: center;
   }

 ---

-**Note:** please use the table of contents defined in the front matter rather than writing your own manual table of contents inside the post.

-## Abstract

-TabPFN v2 outperforms strong tree-based baselines on several tabular benchmarks, which is impressive because boosted trees are usually the most competitive out-of-the-box choice for tabular data.
-However, TabPFN cannot normally handle more than about 10K context tokens because the transformer’s attention is quadratic in both compute and memory.

-We introduce a tiled / chunked attention mechanism that is mathematically exact (not an approximation) and that can be dropped into TabPFN without retraining or fine-tuning.
-Our method computes attention in blocks and merges them using a numerically stable running softmax, so peak memory now scales with the block size rather than the full context length.
-This lets TabPFN evaluate with 100K+ training examples as in-context evidence, on standard GPUs, without any pre-processing such as clustering, KNN retrieval, or dataset-specific compression.

-On the TabArena benchmark, we show:
-(1) TabPFN continues to benefit from longer contexts beyond its original 10K-token limit.
-(2) Our chunked implementation matches baseline TabPFN performance when the context is short, while enabling inference on long-context datasets where the baseline runs out of memory.
-(3) The approach requires zero task-specific training and preserves the “single forward pass” foundation-model style inference.

----

-## 1. Introduction

-Large language models use in-context learning: you hand them examples, and they adapt their predictions at inference time without gradient updates.
-TabPFN applies a similar idea to tabular data: it trains a transformer once on synthetic tasks drawn from a prior, so that at test time it can directly approximate the posterior predictive distribution
+Large language models leverage **in-context learning (ICL)**: you provide examples, and the model adapts its predictions at inference time—no gradient updates required.
+Recent work on **tabular foundation models**, such as TabPFN, TabICL, Mitra, and Limix, applies a similar concept to tabular data.
+These models are trained once on synthetic tasks drawn from a prior, allowing them to approximate the posterior predictive distribution

 $$
-p(y_\* \mid x_\*, D_{\text{train}})
+p(y_{*} \mid x_*, D_{\text{train}})
 $$

-in a single forward pass, without per-dataset fine-tuning. <d-cite key="hollmann2022tabpfn,hollmann2025accurate"></d-cite>
+in a single forward pass, without fine-tuning on each new dataset <d-cite key="hollmann2022tabpfn,hollmann2025accurate"></d-cite>.
+In this work, we focus specifically on **TabPFN**, though we believe our findings could extend to other ICL-based tabular models.

-This is appealing because most deep tabular models (TabNet <d-cite key="arik2021tabnet"></d-cite>, FT-Transformer <d-cite key="gorishniy2021revisiting"></d-cite>, NODE <d-cite key="popov2019neural"></d-cite>, TabM <d-cite key="gorishniy2024tabm"></d-cite>, retrieval-style models like TabR and ModernNCA <d-cite key="gorishniy2023tabr,ye2024modern"></d-cite>, TabDPT <d-cite key="ma2024tabdpt"></d-cite>) still require training or fine-tuning on each new dataset.
-That means they are not true “drop-in foundation models.”
+This approach is compelling because it contrasts with most deep tabular models—like TabNet, FT-Transformer, NODE, TabM, or retrieval-style models such as TabR and ModernNCA—which typically require dataset-specific training or fine-tuning <d-cite key="arik2021tabnet,gorishniy2021revisiting,popov2019neural,gorishniy2024tabm,gorishniy2023tabr,ye2024modern"></d-cite>.
+That dependency undermines the ideal of a true "drop-in foundation model."

-TabPFN is closer to that ideal — but it has a big blocker: context length.
-The transformer attention cost grows quadratically with sequence length.
-The public TabPFN variants have practical limits around 3K samples in the original work and ~10K samples in later work <d-cite key="hollmann2022tabpfn,hollmann2025accurate"></d-cite>.
-Many real tabular datasets are bigger than that.
+TabPFN moves closer to this ideal.
+However, it faces a major limitation: **context length**.
+Transformer attention scales quadratically with sequence length, and current public TabPFN implementations are constrained to around 3,000 samples in the original work and 10,000 in later versions <d-cite key="hollmann2022tabpfn,hollmann2025accurate"></d-cite>.
+Many real-world tabular datasets far exceed these limits.

-People have tried to work around this by *shrinking the context*:

-- Cluster or partition the training set into smaller subsets, then run TabPFN on each piece or retrieve only a subset per query.
-Examples: random-forest partitioning and ensembling <d-cite key="hollmann2025accurate"></d-cite>, Mixture of In-Context Prompters (MICP) <d-cite key="xu2024mixture"></d-cite>, KNN-style retrieval per test point <d-cite key="thomas2024retrieval"></d-cite>.
+To address this, researchers have experimented with **shrinking the context**, such as by clustering, partitioning, or retrieving only subsets of the data.
+Examples include random-forest partitioning <d-cite key="hollmann2025accurate"></d-cite>, the Mixture of In-Context Prompters (MICP) <d-cite key="xu2024mixture"></d-cite>, and KNN-style retrieval <d-cite key="thomas2024retrieval"></d-cite>.
+Others, like TuneTables <d-cite key="feuer2024tunetables"></d-cite>, compress the data into learned representations.
-- Compress the dataset into a smaller learned representation (TuneTables), so you don’t have to feed all rows in directly. <d-cite key="feuer2024tunetables"></d-cite>

-Those approaches can work well, but they introduce two problems:
+While these methods can be effective, they come with two drawbacks:

-1. They usually require per-dataset tuning or even gradient updates, which breaks the spirit of “pure in-context, zero-shot inference.”
+- They often require **dataset-specific tuning** or even retraining, which contradicts the zero-shot, pure ICL philosophy.
-2. They no longer feed TabPFN the *full* training set.
-Conceptually, TabPFN is supposed to approximate the Bayesian posterior given all observed data.
-Replacing that data with a clustered summary is no longer exact.

-So we ask:
+- They don’t use the **entire training set**, which is a core assumption of TabPFN’s Bayesian approximation.
+Replacing full data with summaries introduces conceptual inaccuracy.

+Hence, we ask the following question:

-1. Can we keep *all* training examples in the context (no pruning, no KNN), and still fit in GPU memory?
+> Can we fit **all training examples** into the context (no pruning, no KNN) without learnable compression while staying within GPU memory?
-2. Can we do this without any retraining, so TabPFN stays zero-shot?

-Our answer is yes.
-We introduce a memory-efficient, blockwise attention evaluation — we’ll call it **chunked attention** — that:
-- Computes attention scores in tiles,
-- Merges them with an incremental log-sum-exp trick,
-- Produces the exact same result (up to floating-point associativity) as standard attention.

-No approximations, no fine-tuning, and no KNN pre-filtering.

-We then evaluate this “chunked TabPFN” on TabArena <d-cite key="tabarena"></d-cite>, focusing especially on “long-context” datasets where $n$ is far beyond 10K.
-We observe that:
-- TabPFN accuracy (AUC for classification, RMSE for regression) often keeps improving as we feed it *more* rows, sometimes up to 100K+.
-- When the context is short (<10K), our chunked version matches the original TabPFN’s predictions — so we aren’t secretly degrading it.
+Our answer is a resounding **yes**.
+Indeed, TabPFN’s native implementation already supports this on some devices via **FlashAttention**.
+But as we’ll show in this blogpost, there are important caveats:

+- FlashAttention and similar efficient mechanisms can **fail** when batch or head sizes exceed 65,535.
+- These optimizations are **unsupported** on older or consumer-grade GPUs.

+To resolve this, we introduce a **simple patch**:

+- For efficient attention, we **chunk inputs** along head or batch dimensions to avoid hitting the 65,536 limit.
+- For older GPUs, we implement a **chunked forward pass** in pure PyTorch using the **incremental log-sum-exp trick**.

+This patch yields results **identical to standard attention** (up to floating-point associativity), without any approximations, fine-tuning, or pre-filtering.

+Empirically, we then test TabPFN out-of-the-box scalability by evaluating it on the full **TabArena** benchmark <d-cite key="tabarena"></d-cite>.
+We specifically analyze TabPFN performance on datasets with **long contexts** (> 10,000).
+Key findings include:

+- **Accuracy improves** with more data, often up to 100,000+ rows (measured in AUC for classification and RMSE for regression).
+- On smaller contexts (<10,000), our chunked version **matches the original**—no hidden degradation.
-- Runtime remains practical on commodity GPUs.
+- The runtime stays **practical** even on commodity GPUs.

-Finally, we summarize our contributions:

-1. **Training-free long-context extension.**
-   We propose a pure-PyTorch exact chunked attention routine (compatible with FlashAttention or native scaled dot-product attention) that makes TabPFN run on datasets with over 100K samples, with no retraining.

-2. **Empirical analysis.**
-   We benchmark on the TabArena suite and a curated subset of long-context tasks.
-We see stable or improved performance as context grows *past* the original 10K limit.
-This gives a new, purely in-context baseline for future long-context tabular research.

 ---